Skip to main content

 Why choose VETDSS?

-• Get a head start: Earn nationally recognised qualifications while completing your WACE.
+• Get a head start - Gain nationally recognised qualifications while working towards your WACE.

-• Stay engaged: Make school more relevant and exciting by learning practical skills.
+• Stay engaged - Make school more relevant and exciting through practical, hands-on learning

-• Flexible learning: Attend TAFE one to two days a week and continue your regular school program the rest of the time.
+• Flexible learning - Attend TAFE one to two days per week while continuing your regular school program.

 Where can you study?

-SM TAFE offers VETDSS courses across 12 campus locations, covering a wide range of industries to suit your interests and career goals.
+South Metropolitan TAFE offers VETDSS courses across 12 campus locations, with a wide range of industry areas to suit your interests and career goals.

 Choosing your career path